DISEASE/DISORDER:

 Patient & family education

-Diagnosis of DS needs a referral to geneticists to follow through with counselling the families.
+Diagnosis of DS needs a referral to genetics to follow through with family counselling.
 A carrier of Robertsonian translocation will also need education about having a child with DS.
-It should be explained that the risk of recurrence is 10–15% if the mother is the translocation carrier and about 2.5% if the father is the carrier.
-If a parent carries the rare 21:21 translocation, all the offspring will have Down syndrome.
-Possibility of maltreatment, including physical and sexual abuse, should be addressed with individuals with disabilities and their families.
-Families need to be educated regarding educational options at school, including mainstream, and individual educational programs (IEPs).
-Families also need to be educated regarding guardianship, financial planning, behavioral problems, school placement, vocational training, ADLs and places to stay once they become adults.
+The risk of recurrence is 10–15% if the mother is the translocation carrier and about 2.5% if the father is the carrier.
+If a parent carries the rare 21:21 translocation, all the offspring will have DS.8 Possibility of maltreatment, including physical and sexual abuse, should be addressed with individuals with disabilities and their families.
+Families need to be informed of educational options, including mainstream schooling and IEPs.
+Families also need to be educated regarding guardianship, financial planning, behavioral problems, school placement, vocational training, ADLs and residential facilities as children with DS age.

-A pilot study exploring the benefit of participation in social skills therapy (SST) and memory in children with Down syndrome had positive results.8
+A pilot study exploring the benefit of participation in social skills therapy (SST) and memory in children with Down syndrome had positive results.13

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills